alingse/ai-cli-log/README.md

 ## Development Notes

 This project was generated with the assistance of Google Gemini.
-You can review the detailed development process and interactions in the `.ai-cli-logs` directory, specifically starting with `0001.md` and subsequent log files.
+You can review the detailed development process and interactions in the `.ai-cli-log` directory, specifically starting with `0001.txt` and subsequent log files.

 Special thanks to Gemini for its invaluable help in the development of this tool!

 ## TODO

-*   **Content Handling:**
-    *   Empty log files are now prevented from being saved when the session output is blank or contains only whitespace.
-    *   Trailing whitespace and blank lines are now trimmed from the output to address issues where insufficient content led to large blank areas.
-*   **Filename Convention:** The current timestamp-based filenames are functional but can be monotonous.
-Evaluate alternatives for more descriptive filenames, while carefully considering potential information leakage if AI summarization were to be used for naming.
+*   **Argument Parsing:** Refactor the manual argument parsing to use a robust library like `yargs` or `commander` to improve maintainability and provide standard features like `--help`.
+*   **Markdown Support:** Investigate and potentially implement saving logs in Markdown format, which could include session metadata (e.g., command, timestamp, summary) in a frontmatter block.

 ---